GeoDorn/dApps_Coursework/README.md

 ## MetaMask Integration Testing

-MetaMask is integrated via injection from the broswer extention.
+MetaMask is integrated via injection from the broswer extension.
 ```javascript
 async function ensureWallet() {
   if (!window.ethereum)